After creating a composite shot, the first thing you need to do is add some layers to the timeline.

 3D effects are used as layers in composite shots.
 3D effects can be dragged from the Effects panel onto a composite shot timeline in the same way as media.

-2D effects cannot be used as layers.
+2D effects cannot be used as standalone layers.
 Instead, they are applied to the Effects section of an existing layer or clip.

 Generating special layers